Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 ## Kit Structure

 Each agent is a folder of files with a `main.py` file and a language dependent `agent.py/agent.js/agent...` file.
-You can generally ignore `main.py` and focus on the `agent` file.
+You can generally ignore `main.py` and focus on the `agent` file which is where you write your logic.
 For the rest of this document we will use a python based syntax and assume you are working with the python kit but the instructions apply to all kits.

 In the `agent.py` file, we define a simple class that holds your agent, you can modify as you wish but be aware of the two functions given.
 By default, the kit calls the `early_setup` function for when the agent is bidding and placing down all its factories.
 It then calls the `act` function for the rest of the game.
 These functions have parameters `step` equal to the environment time step, `obs` equal to the actual observations, and `remainingOverageTime` representing how much extra time you have left before having to make a decision.